ranvis/php-ext-cbor/README.md

 When encoding classes that implement `Cbor\Serializable`, the encoder will call `cborSerialize()`.
 Implementors may return data structure to serialize the instance, or throw an Exception to stop serializing.

-Classes that does not implement this interface generally cannot be serialized (aside from `stdClass` plain object).
+Although some classes such as `Traversable` and PSR-7 `UriInterface` are serializable by default as described below, `Serializable` can take precedence.

-Although some classes such as PSR-7 `UriInterface` are serializable by default as described below, `Serializable` can take precedence.
+`stdClass` plain object is serialized to `map` by default.

 #### EncodeParams